brendavvng/Capstone-3/README.md

 - 🗂️ Viewing product details
 - 📁 Browsing products by category

-This project was built to demonstrate CRUD operations, API consumption using Postman and AJAX, database integration, and frontend rendering with HTML templates.
+This project was built to demonstrate CRUD operations, API consumption using Postman, database integration, and frontend rendering with HTML templates.

 ⚠️ Note: Some features such as the shopping cart and checkout are under development and not fully functional.
 The ShoppingCart and ShoppingCartItem models are in place, but viewing and adding to cart currently fails due to unresolved backend issues.